Primarily a large service area for Heathrow airport, Hatton also has Hounslow’s newest cemetery

 The Green Man inn, which dates from the late 18th century, is said to have been a favourite haunt of highwaymen.
 A timber-framed building at the north-eastern end of Hatton Road was converted to a mission church but no longer serves this purpose.

 Over the second half of the 20th century the old hamlet was almost entirely erased by the construction of warehouses and other service buildings for Heathrow Airport, one of which covered a prehistoric earthwork.
 Hatton Cross station opened in 1975 on the Piccadilly line extension to Heathrow, and provides a bus interchange for the main-line rail service via Feltham.

 Hatton Green has a cluster of housing and Hatton cemetery lies further south, behind the Urban Farm Hounslow.
 Shown in the photograph above, the cemetery opened in 1974.
-It has 22 acres of ground, of which only ten are presently set out for burials.
-To accommodate the burial of Hounslow’s growing Muslim population, Hatton cemetery has Islamic sections laid out with the graves oriented towards Mecca.
-There are also sections for other denominations with the graves oriented towards nowhere in particular.
+It has 22 acres of ground, including Islamic sections laid out with the graves oriented towards Mecca.

 Postcode areas: Hounslow TW6 and TW14

 Station: Piccadilly line (Hatton Cross, zones 5 and 6)